seonokkim/kor-ocr2db/README.md

 3. CUDA/GPU Issues:
    - If you encounter CUDA-related errors, ensure you have the correct CUDA version installed for your PyTorch version
    - You can force CPU usage by setting `use_gpu: false` in the config file

+4. YOLO OCR Issues:
+   - If text detection is poor, try adjusting the confidence threshold in `src/models/yolo_ocr.py`
+   - Consider using a document-specific YOLO model for better text detection

 ## Project Structure